JuliaPlots/AbstractPlotting.jl/docs/src/basic-tutorial.md

 # Basic Tutorial

 Here is a quick tutorial to get you started.
-We assume you have [Julia](https://julialang.org/) and `GLMakie.jl` (or one of the other backends) installed already.
+We assume you have [Julia](https://julialang.org/) and `CairoMakie.jl` (or one of the other backends) installed already.

-First, we import GLMakie, which might take a little bit of time because there is a lot to precompile.
+First, we import CairoMakie, which might take a little bit of time because there is a lot to precompile.
 Just sit tight!
 For this tutorial, we also call `AbstractPlotting.inline!(true)` so plots appear inline after each example.
 If you set `AbstractPlotting.inline!(false)` and the currently active backend supports windows, an interactive window will open whenever you return a [Figure](@ref).

 ```@example 1
-using GLMakie
+using CairoMakie
-GLMakie.activate!() # hide
+CairoMakie.activate!() # hide
 AbstractPlotting.inline!(true)
 nothing # hide
 ```